SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 Think of risk as the possibility of a negative or undesirable event or outcome; **a risk is a problem that might happen**.

-Quality risk is the possibility that the software might fail to deliver one or more of its key quality attributes (e.g. reliability, usability, performance, capability, etc.).
+Quality risk is the possibility that the software might fail to deliver one or more of its key quality attributes, e.g. reliability, usability, performance, capability, etc.

 ::: greybox
 Risk-based testing uses an analysis of quality risks to prioritize tests and allocate testing effort